ControlledChaos/bs-theme/README.md

 ## Build Details & Extras

+* Header, navigation, and footer loaded via hook so that they may be unhooked.
 * Widget to toggle light and dark themes.
 * Sample theme options page ready to begin developing.
 * Theme info page as an example for getting theme data.